apache/datasketches-website/docs/Sampling/ReservoirSamplingPerformance.md

 Because the data is input as a Pig <tt>DataBag</tt>, the UDF knows the input data size when starting processing.
 If the total input size is less than the maximum reservoir size, the entire input data can be returned, which requires handling only a pointer to the DataBag, which is a constant time independent of the size of the bag.
-As a result, the time per update decreaes with increasing data size until the total input data reaches <tt>k</tt>.
+As a result, the time per update decreases with increasing data size until the total input data reaches <tt>k</tt>.
 While DataFu returns only the input bag, the Sketches library returns a <tt>Tuple</tt> of (n, k, samples) to allow for future unioning; the need to allocate a new container explains the time difference between the systems in this time range.

 When we must sample data, the Sketches library outperforms DataFu.
 DataFu's underlying data is stored as a priority queue, which allows for compact code at the expect of more expensive updates.
 The performance difference is largest when <tt>n</tt> is only slightly larger than <tt>k</tt>, which corresponds to the region in which new items are frequently accepted into the reservoir.
-With a heap-based implementation, each accepted item incurs an udpate cost of log(k).
-As the nubmer of items grows, the cost of processing each data element becomes relatively larger and dominates the total cost, which is why DataFu's performacne starts to asymptote towards that of the Sketches library.
+With a heap-based implementation, each accepted item incurs an update cost of log(k).
+As the number of items grows, the cost of processing each data element becomes relatively larger and dominates the total cost, which is why DataFu's performance starts to asymptote towards that of the Sketches library.

 ### Code Location